34 Powerful PPC Stats

-8. Display advertising generates 300% more traffic.
+8. Display advertising can generate up to 300% more traffic.

-Pay per click ads statistics reveal that this type of advertising generates 300% more traffic to a website.
+Pay-per-click ads statistics reveal that this type of advertising generates 300% more traffic to a website.
 Display advertising, also known as banner advertising, is a form of marketing that uses photographs, videos, or animation to convey the commercial message of a brand.
 With these ads continually moving, they succeed in capturing the attention of users and produce a higher conversion rate than text and picture ads.